davecurryco/mystic-spheres/Shrike.md

 ---

-**Ariel Evasion.** If the shrike is flying and is subjected to an effect that allows it to make a Dex saving throw to take only half damage, the shrike instead takes no damage if it succeeds on the saving throw and half if it fails.
+**Ariel Evasion.** If the shrike is flying and is subjected to an effect that allows it to make a Dex saving throw to take only half damage, the shrike instead takes no damage if it succeeds on the saving throw and half if she fails.

 **Flyby.** The shrike doesn't provoke an opportunity attack when she flies out of an enemy's reach.

-**Innate Spellcasting.** The shrike's innate spell casting ability is Constitution (spell save DC 17).
-The shrike can innately cast the following spells, requiring no material components:

-At will: _message, eldrich blast (3 beams), true strike_
-3/day each: _dispel magic, hellish rebuke, mirror image_
-1/day each: _heat metal, tongues_

 **Sneak Attack (1/Turn).** The shrike deals an extra 21 (6d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 feet of an ally of the shrike that isn’t incapacitated and the shrike doesn’t have disadvantage on the attack roll.

-**Surprise Swoop.** During her first turn if the shrike dives at least 30 feet before its attack, she has advantage on attack rolls against any creature that hasn’t taken a turn.

 ---